babinowich/ng-input-highlighter/README.md

     }

-For more information on use, check out the [demo](https://ng-input-highlighter.firebaseapp.com/)
+For more information on use with further customization, check out the [demo](https://ng-input-highlighter.firebaseapp.com/)

 ## To run the local demo app